Lion-LiHaoyi/Epirus/English.md

 #### Lightning gun

-Effect: invalidates all abilities except defense, rebound and Archetype controller
+Effect: invalidates all abilities except defense, rebound, and Archetype controller

 Cost: 2Ep

-Gesture: one hand reaches out and moves from top to bottom towards the subject
+Gesture: one hand reaches out and moves from top to bottom towards the target

 Special: